KosmosisDire/obsidian-webpage-export/README.md

 ![image](https://github.com/KosmosisDire/obsidian-webpage-export/assets/39423700/06f29e1a-c067-45e7-9882-f9d6aa83776f)

 > [!NOTE]
 > Although the plugin is fully functional it is still under development, so there may be frequent large changes between updates that could effect your workflow!
+Bugs are also not uncommon, please report anything you find, I am working to make the plugin more stable.

 ## Features:
 - Full text search